Hepatitis A and Hepatitis B Recombinant Vaccine

 • Yeast, neomycin, aluminum: May contain aluminum, yeast, and trace amounts of neomycin.

 • Effective immunity: Vaccination may not result in effective immunity in all patients.
 Response depends upon multiple factors (eg, type of vaccine, age of patient) and is improved by administering the vaccine at the recommended dose, route, and interval.
-Vaccines may not be effective if administered during periods of altered immune competence (NCIRD/ACIP 2011).
+Vaccines may not be effective if administered during periods of altered immune competence (ACIP [Kroger 2017]).
 Due to the long incubation periods for hepatitis, unrecognized hepatitis A or B infection may be present; immunization may not prevent infection in these patients.

-Animal reproduction studies have not been conducted with this combination.
-Inactivated vaccines have not been shown to cause increased risks to the fetus (NCIRD/ACIP 2011).
+Inactivated vaccines have not been shown to cause increased risks to the fetus (ACIP [Kroger 2017]).
+Refer to current immunization schedule for vaccinating pregnant females.

 • Discuss specific use of vaccine and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)